FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 **Properties related to the monitoring system:**

-- `subscriptionsMonitoringInterval` - How often the monitoring system loop is run and how often it attempts to acquire free subscriptions (in seconds).
+- `subscriptions-monitoring-interval` - How often the monitoring system loop is run and how often it attempts to acquire free subscriptions (in seconds).
 The default value is 5.
-- `maxSubscriptionsPerInterval` - The maximum number of free subscriptions that can be acquired in a single iteration of the monitoring system loop.
+- `max-subscriptions-per-interval` - The maximum number of free subscriptions that can be acquired in a single iteration of the monitoring system loop.
 If the number of free subscriptions is smaller than this value, all free subscriptions are processed.
 If the number of free subscriptions is larger than this value, only the specified number of subscriptions are acquired.
 The rest can be acquired during the next iterations of the monitoring system loop or by other UniConfing instances in the cluster.
 The default value is 10.
-- `maxNetconfSubscriptionsHardLimit` - Maximum number of subscriptions that  a single UniConfig node can handle.
+- `max-netconf-subscriptions-hard-limit` - Maximum number of subscriptions that  a single UniConfig node can handle.

 **Properties related to the monitoring system in clustered environments:**

-- `rebalanceOnUCNodeGoingDownGracePeriod` - Grace period for a UniConfig node going down (in seconds).
+- `rebalance-on-UC-node-going-down-grace-period` - Grace period for a UniConfig node going down (in seconds).
 Other nodes will not restart subscriptions until the grace period has passed after a dead Uniconfig node was last seen.
 The default value is 120.
-- `optimalNetconfSubscriptionsApproachingMargin` - Lower margin to calculate optimal range start.
+- `optimal-subscriptions-approaching-margin` - Lower margin to calculate optimal range start.
 The default value is 0.05.
-- `optimalNetconfSubscriptionsReachedMargin` - Upper margin to calculate optimal range end.
+- `optimal-subscriptions-reached-margin` - Upper margin to calculate optimal range end.
 The default value is 0.10.

 **Properties related to message timeout to Kafka:**

-- `blockingTimeout` - How long the `send()` method and the creation of a connection for reading metadata methods will block (in milliseconds).
+- `blocking-timeout` - How long the `send()` method and the creation of a connection for reading metadata methods will block (in milliseconds).
-- `requestTimeout` - How long the producer waits for acknowledgement of a request (in milliseconds).
+- `request-timeout` - How long the producer waits for acknowledgement of a request (in milliseconds).
 If no acknowledgement is received before the timeout period has passed, the producer resends the request or, if retries are exhausted, fails the request.
-- `deliveryTimeout` - Upper bound on the time to report success or failure after a call to `send()` returns (in milliseconds).
+- `delivery-timeout` - Upper bound on the time to report success or failure after a call to `send()` returns (in milliseconds).
 Sets a limit on the total time that a record will be delayed prior to sending, the time to wait for acknowledgement from the broker (if expected) and the time allowed for